Flea: Internal phylogeny

 Flea phylogeny was long neglected, the discovery of homologies with the parts of other insects being made difficult by their extreme specialization.
 Whiting and colleagues prepared a detailed molecular phylogeny in 2008, with the basic structure shown in the cladogram.
 The Hectopsyllidae, including the harmful chigoe flea or jigger, is sister to the rest of the Siphonaptera.

+Taxonomy

+As of 2023, there are 21 recognized families within the order Siphonaptera, 3 of which are extinct.
+In addition, some researchers have suggested that the subfamily Stenoponiinae should be elevated to its own family (Stenoponiidae).